AlkaMotors/AM32-MultiRotor-ESC-firmware/README.md

 ## Installation & Bootloader

-To use AM32 firmware on a blank ESC, a bootloader must first be installed using an ST-LINK.
-Choose the bootloader that matches the signal input pin of the ESC.
+To use AM32 firmware on a blank ESC, a bootloader must first be installed using an ST-LINK, GD-LINK , CMIS-DAP or AT-LINK.
+THe bootloader will be dependant on the MCU used ont he esc .
+Choose the bootloader that matches the MCU type and signal input pin of the ESC.
 The compatibility chart has the bootloader pinouts listed.
-Current bootloaders can be found [here](https://github.com/AlkaMotors/AM32_Bootloader_F051/releases).
+Current bootloaders can be found [here](https://github.com/AlkaMotors/AM32_Bootloader_F051/tree/main/Bootloaders).

 After the bootloader has been installed the main firmware from can be installed either with the configuration tools and a Betaflight flight controller or a direct connection with a usb serial adapter modified for one wire.